Liquid369/blank/doc/tor.md

-Starting with Tor version 0.2.7.1 it is possible, through Tor's control socket API, to create and destroy 'ephemeral' hidden services programmatically. fls Core has been updated to make use of this.
+Starting with Tor version 0.2.7.1 it is possible, through Tor's control socket API, to create and destroy 'ephemeral' hidden services programmatically.
+FLITS Core has been updated to make use of this.

-This means that if Tor is running (and proper authentication has been configured), fls Core automatically creates a hidden service to listen on.
+This means that if Tor is running (and proper authentication has been configured), FLITS Core automatically creates a hidden service to listen on.
 This will positively affect the number of available .onion nodes.

-This new feature is enabled by default if fls Core is listening (`-listen`), and requires a Tor connection to work.
+This new feature is enabled by default if FLITS Core is listening (`-listen`), and requires a Tor connection to work.
 It can be explicitly disabled with `-listenonion=0` and, if not disabled, configured using the `-torcontrol` and `-torpassword` settings.
 To show verbose debugging information, pass `-debug=tor`.